21Thivyan/Aerial-Manipulation-Project/README.md

-# Aerial Manipulation Project 🚁🤖
+# Aerial Manipulation Capstone Project 🚁🤖

 This repository contains all design files, code, documentation, and simulation models for our Capstone Project: **Lightweight Robotic Arm Integrated with a Drone for Aerial Manipulation**.